 RF targets can be glued with Torr Seal, a high-vacuum glue.
 It seems to contain a ceramic filler that passivates the surface against oxidation by the oxygen plasma.
 The adhesion of this glue to metals and ceramics is excellent.
 Only some cracking is observed after longer target operation times.

 Alternatively, targets can be soldered directly with indium using an ultrasonic soldering iron.
 The ultrasound breaks the thin passivating oxide skin of the reactive indium melt and brings the indium metal in direct contact with the surface to be soldered.
-The indium metal then reacts with the exposed oxide or metal and bonds very firmly with virtually all oxides, as well as the metallic target holders.
-Pure indium and particularly indium oxide have a low vapor pressure and are therefore unproblematic in a vacuum system.
-Indium is furthermore very, very soft, almost like wax, and creeps rapidly even at room temperature.
-Mechanical stress between target holder and ceramic disc is thus relaxed.
-This makes indium soldering in my opinion the ideal target bonding method.
-So far no target that was bonded with indium has failed during my work.
+The indium metal then reacts with the exposed oxide or metal and bonds very firmly with virtually all oxides and the metallic target holders.
+Pure indium and particularly indium oxide has a low vapor pressure and are therefore unproblematic in a vacuum system.
+Furthermore, Indium is very soft, almost like wax, and creeps rapidly even at room temperature.
+Mechanical stress between the target holder and the ceramic disc is thus relaxed.
+This makes indium soldering, in our opinion, the ideal target bonding method.
+So far, no target that is bonded with indium has failed during my work.